hsigeman/findZX/README.md

 │   ├── samtools
 │   └── samtools_stats
-├── output # <-- This directory is where all the final output is stored │   ├── no_synteny # <-- Results using the XYZWfinder-no-synteny option
+├── output # <-- This directory is where all the final output is stored │   ├── no_synteny # <-- Results using the XYZWfinder option
 │   │   ├── plots
 │   │   └── tables
 │   └── synteny # <-- Results using the XYZWfinder-synteny option